Once you are a Registered Art Therapist (ATR), you may apply to become Board Certified (ATR-BC).Board Certification provides:

 To earn the ATR-BC, you must pass the national examination, demonstrating comprehensive knowledge of the theories and clinical skills used in art therapy.
-As with the ATR, you also agree to provide services within the ethical guidelines of the ATCB's Code of Professional Practice.
+As with the ATR, you also agree to provide services within the ethical guidelines of the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

 The examination is offered twice a year by paper-and-pencil.
 One administration coincides with the American Art Therapy Association's Annual Conference, both in the host city and simultaneously in at least nine other U.S. cities.
 The other paper-and-pencil administration coincides with the Expressive Therapies Summit in New York City.
 In addition to the paper-pencil exam administrations, you may take the exam via computer based testing three other times during the year.
 For details about examination dates, locations and registration deadlines, click here.